-Most people in and around Orton know Nigel as the Village Sub-Postmaster and owner of the Village Store and he’s shown here with his wife, Paula.
+Most people in and around Orton know Nigel as the former Village Sub-Postmaster and owner of the Village Store and he’s shown here with his wife, Paula.

 Nigel has been a Foundation Governor since 2006 and chairs the Finance & Staffing Committee.